Westerveld

 Westerveld ([ˌʋɛstərˈvɛlt]) is a municipality in the northeastern Netherlands.

 The municipality Westerveld was established in 1998 out of the municipalities of Diever, Dwingeloo, Havelte, and Vledder.

 Westerveld is crossed by a channel, the Drentsche Hoofdvaart.
-There are also two National Parks situated in the municipality, the Drents-Friese Wold and Dwingelerveld.
+There are also two National Parks situated in the municipality, the Drents-Friese Wold and Dwingelderveld.

 Population centres

 Dwingeloo is a town halfway between Meppel and Assen.
 The radio telescope of the Dwingeloo Radio Observatory is located on the edge of the Dwingeloo Heath, 3 km south of the village.

 Topography

 Dutch Topographic map of the municipality of Westerveld, 2013.